 During the summer, try grilling the quartered heads of radicchio before slicing them into pieces for the salad.
 Grilling brings out sweetness in the radicchio!

-- 1 16-ounce can California green ripe olives, drained, rinsed, and roughly chopped (6 ounces or 1 1/3 cup dry olives)
+1 (16-ounce) can green olives (look for California ripe green olives), drained, rinsed, and roughly chopped (6 ounces or 1 1/3 cup dry olives)

 Transfer the seeds to a bowl to cool.
 (Sunflower seeds can be toasted several days in advance and kept in an airtight container at room temperature until needed.)